LivePersonInc/developer-center/pages/documents/rt-interactions/monitor-api/methods/engagement.md

 ### Use cases

 1. Obtain an engagement.
-An engagement will be provided if both the following apply -
+An engagement will be provided if both the following apply:
   * there is no active conversation for this consumer
   * the consumer is eligible for an engagement